best-trading-indicator-tools/aso-bulk-subscriptions-price-updates/README.md

 python3 update_prices.py
 ```

+**Interactive prompts:**
+1. **Choose Pricing Index**: Select between Big Mac Index (default) or Netflix Index
+2. **Set Start Date**: Enter a future date (YYYY-MM-DD) or press Enter for tomorrow
+   - Apple requires price changes to be scheduled at least 1 day in advance
+   - Format: `2025-11-15`

 **Important**: This script will:
 - Process all subscriptions listed in `SUBSCRIPTIONS_TO_UPDATE` from `.env`
 - Show a preview before each update
 - Ask for confirmation before applying changes
-- Schedule price changes for tomorrow (or specified date)
+- Schedule price changes for your specified date

 **Configuration**: Set `SUBSCRIPTIONS_TO_UPDATE` in your `.env` file to select which subscriptions to update.
 Format: `"ID1:Name1,ID2:Name2,ID3:Name3"`